 Scanning Print Materials for Class Purposes

-The CLA has indicated that they would consider "compilations consisting of a series of chapters from ‘core’ student textbooks" to be in breach of the spirit of the licence.
-The CLA and Universities UK have produced joint guidance over what is considered to be a suitable course pack:
+The CLA consider “compilations consisting of a series of chapters from ‘core’ student textbooks” to be in breach of the spirit of the licence.
+Guidelines for what is considered to be a suitable course pack are available through:

 The CLA and Universities UK - Good practice guide in the creation of course packs

 Extracts from books e.g. images, tables or graphs, can be added to a PowerPoint presentation provided the scanning is performed by library staff.

 For more advice, please contact the following staff:

 Graeme Barber: Deputy University Librarian (Customer Services & Operations)